 - May sure you have tech support in place early on that can access your computer remotely if needed.

-For more information on how you can help maintain internal and external communications contact Impact PR today.
+For more information on how you can help maintain internal and external communications contact us today – we would love to help.